danielefoffano/danielefoffano.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Decision and Control Systems department at KTH Royal Institute of Technology in Stockholm.
+I am a PhD candidate at the Decision and Control Systems division at KTH Royal Institute of Technology in Stockholm.
 I am interested in (Robust) (Scalable) (Deep) (Multi-Agent) Reinforcement Learning, Interactive Learning and Decision Making, Game Theory.
 Previously, I received my MSc in Computer Science from TU Delft (2022) and my BSc in Computer Science from Ca' Foscari University of Venice (2018).